 When public safety or police officers arrive to take a report, they can assist the victim in obtaining medical assistance and with other immediate needs, but their focus (pending no safety concerns) is on learning what happened and conducting an investigation as to whether a crime occurred.
 They will likely ask for a brief account of what happened, a physical description of the assailant, and any information about where the individual might be (if known).
 It is up to a victim how much information he or she wishes to share.
 For example, a victim who has experienced trauma may prefer to have rest from one or two sleep cycles to mentally organize information about what has happened before participating in a more detailed interview.
 However, the police will want to get as much information as they can, as soon as they can, so they can do their part to investigate what occurred.

-When a responsible employee receives a report of sexual violence (which includes dating violence, domestic violence, sexual assault, and stalking), from a victim or from a third party, the responsible employee should:
+When an NSU employee receives a report of sexual violence (which includes dating violence, domestic violence, sexual assault, and stalking), from a victim or from a third party, the employee should:

-Responsible employees must take the above steps for incidents that they observe directly, as well as incidents they learn about indirectly, whether they occurred on campus or off-campus.
+NSU employees must take the above steps for incidents that they observe directly, as well as incidents they learn about indirectly, whether they occurred on-campus or off-campus.

 The university is obligated to respond to reports of sexual violence that are received anonymously and from third parties.
 In these cases, the Title IX Coordinator should be informed of the information and s/he will attempt to communicate with a reported victim in a sensitive manner to ensure the reported victim has information about rights and options.